2i2c-org/2i2c-org.github.io/content/membership/_index.md

   - block: markdown
     id: intro
     content:
-      title: Membership in 2i2c
+      title: Membership with 2i2c
       subtitle: Join a network of communities building shared open infrastructure
       text: |
-        As a non-profit, we believe the best infrastructure comes from co-creation.
-Our membership model pools resources across research and education communities to operate [shared infrastructure](/platform) and to improve the [open source tools](/open-practices/#projects) everyone depends on.
+        As a non-profit, we run [shared, open infrastructure](/platform) for research and education communities.
+Membership pools resources so that one team can operate everyone's hubs and improve the [open source tools](/open-practices/#projects) you depend on.

-        When you become a member, your community joins a network where usage shapes development priorities, improvements flow back to open source, and everyone benefits.
+        That work spans four areas: **operating** your infrastructure, **building** software your community needs, **stewarding** upstream open source projects, and **connecting and advising** communities and funders.
+These fuel the cycle you see below:

-        {{< figure src="images/collaborative-model.png" alt="Diagram showing the collaborative model: member communities use their hub to have impact, they influence our open roadmap with feedback and co-funding, which drives contributions across the open source ecosystem, which creates better tools for our members and for the world." caption="Our collaborative development and operations model." >}}
+        {{< figure src="images/collaborative-model.png" alt="Diagram showing the collaborative model: member communities use their hub to have impact, they influence our open roadmap with feedback and co-funding, which drives contributions across the open source ecosystem, which creates better tools for our members and for the world." caption="How our collaborative development and operations model improves the open source ecosystem, and leads to better technology for our managed community hubs." >}}

-        **Shared operations.** One infrastructure team manages hubs for all member communities using a [shared infrastructure repository](https://github.com/2i2c-org/infrastructure).
-Each community gets their own hub customized to their needs, while benefiting from shared expertise, faster incident response, and improvements deployed everywhere at once.

-        **Shared development.** Members influence [our open roadmap](https://2i2c.org/roadmap) with feedback and co-funding.
-This drives contributions across the open source ecosystem, creating better tools for the world and improvements that we can rapidly deploy to our member hubs.

-        Learn more about [our mission](/mission) and the values that drive our work.
+        Membership also connects you with a network of [member communities](/members) that mutually support one another: a problem solved for one community becomes an improvement shared by all.
+Members co-fund and steer [our open roadmap](https://2i2c.org/roadmap), and those improvements flow back to the open source ecosystem.
+Learn more about [our mission](/mission) or [explore the platform](/platform).

   - block: features
     id: personas
     content:
       title: What members get
-      subtitle: Our platform serves researchers, administrators, and community leaders with different needs.
       items:
         - name: For your community
           icon: laptop-code
           icon_pack: fas
           description: |
             Ready-to-use cloud environments with your community's tools, data, and computational resources.
-Focus on discovery, not server management.
+Your community focuses on discovery while we manage the servers.
 Shared environments for reproducible collaboration.
         - name: For hub administrators
           icon: cogs
           icon_pack: fas